11. Matrices and other arrays#

 ## [3,] FALSE FALSE TRUE TRUE

-Such logical matrices can be used to index other matrices of the same size.
+Such logical matrices can be used to subset other matrices of the same size.
 This kind of indexing always gives rise to a (flat) vector:

 A[A>7]